 Travel Guides

-Things to Do in Plettenberg Bay — A Local's Honest Ranking
+Best Things to Do in Plett — Ranked

 Robberg Nature Reserve boardwalk above the turquoise bay at Plettenberg Bay — timber walkway curving along the cliff, the peninsula and sandy isthmus in the distance

 A friend once asked me what to do in Plett beyond “lie on the beach.”
-The beach is genuinely enough for a lot of visitors — but Plett packs in way more than you’d expect for a town of its size.
-This is my honest ranking of what’s actually worth your time vs the stuff that looks good on a tour-operator list but isn’t.
-Based on decades of coming back, and on the friends I’ve sent here who’ve reported back with the receipts.
+The beach is genuinely enough for a lot of visitors — but Plett packs in way more than you’d expect.
+This is my ranked list of the best things to do in Plettenberg Bay — an opinionated order, not a directory.
+Worth-your-time picks at the top, tour-operator filler at the bottom, based on decades of coming back and the friends I’ve sent here who’ve reported back with the receipts.

 Skip if you only have 2 days: the wildlife sanctuaries (nice but not the Plett experience), the Game Reserve (you can see the Big 5 better elsewhere), and the canyoning (fun, but you’re in Plett for the coast).